clintonnzedimma/flimbitAPI/README.md

 # flimbitAPI
-A RESTful API for www.flimbit.com.ng that is currently in development
+A RESTful API for www.flimbit.com.ng that is currently in development.
+All its dependencies are not included